SylvainLano/TuringsNode/README.md

 ## Development

-### Todos
+### Todos and ideas
+- Add more levels to create a real challenge
-- Add more button to provide variety in a multi-level context
+- Add more buttons to provide variety in a multi-level context
 - Add optional rules for the same reason

-### Futures developments and ideas
-- Create a multi-level progression
 - Add new colors to the buttons with new related conditions to each